 It allows you to automate workforce scheduling while ensuring that the right number of skilled people and resources are in the right place at the right time to meet the desired service levels.

-For example, using the forecasting feature of workforce management software, you can analyze past data to forecast your future contact volumes and required headcount.
+For example, using the forecasting feature of workforce optimization software, you can analyze past data to forecast your future contact volumes and required headcount.

 26. Technical Support

 Technical support is a given if you use software hosted by a third party, but it’s usually limited.
 Before purchasing call center software, understand what kind of technical customer support is available if anything goes wrong.

 Your call center software should be able to help you track compliance with government regulations.
 It should also help monitor compliance within your call center as part of monitoring agent behavior.